atom-box/awesome-drupal/README.md

 ### Podcasts

 * [Talking Drupal](https://talkingdrupal.com/) Long running.
 Great bonhomie.
 Three or four host, weekly format.
+* [Changelog Podcast Ep.321](https://changelog.com/podcast/321) The world's best coding podcast does an interview with Angela Byron (@webchick)
 * [LuLLabot](https://www.lullabot.com/podcasts/lullabot-podcast) News, interviews and tips about Drupal and Open Source from the team at Lullabot.
 Haven't listened to this one yet.
 * [Acquia](https://vurbl.com/station/the-acquia-podcast-4yvFKm3rLF8/) Quirky.
 Defunkt.
 Mixed bag.
 Sometimes, good short noisy tradeshow vendor hall interviews.
 But also the famous Ep.
 255 "No one wants a website - Don't sell Drupal, move up the value chain!"
 Refreshingly in favor of off-shoring web development: pro-India, pro-Nigeria, et al.
 * [Decoupled Drupal with Third & Grove](https://www.acquia.com/events/webinars/its-look-podcast-decoupled-drupal-third-grove) a one off episode.